coldsoft/ChocoLMS/README.md

 ChocoLMS
 ========

-Library management software for UBC's CICSR library
+Library management software for a small school library